denizsafak/HotspotAutoLogin/README.md

 - Navigate to the Network Tab: In the Developer Tools, click on the "Network" tab at the top.
 - Trigger the POST Request: Now, you need perform the action that sends the POST request you want to inspect **(Try to login with incorrect password)**.
 The network tab will capture all network requests made by the page, including the POST request.
 - Locate the POST Request: Look for the specific POST request in the list of network requests.
 It will typically have a method of "POST" and the URL it was sent to.
 Click on the POST request to select it.
 - Inspect the POST Data: In the right-hand pane, you will see various tabs.
-Click on the "Headers" tab.
+Click on the "Payload" tab.
-In the "Headers" section, you can find a "Form Data" or "Request Payload" section that displays the data being sent with the POST request.
+In the "Payload" section, you can find your form data or request payload that displays the data being sent with the POST request.
 This is where you can see your POST payload.

 `"url":` This is **NOT** the base URL of the login page.
 You can find this URL from the same page that you find your payload.
 It is called "Request URL", in the "Headers" tab.